henrylevesque/rpi_data_collection/README.md

 - GPS Module: Provides geotagging data for mapping in GIS applications.
 - Camera Module: Collects environmental data and facial data for later use with computer vision analysis.
 - Battery Module: PiSugar battery that enables wireless operation of the data collection device.
+- Temperature and Humidity sensor, either DHT11 or DHT22 sensors for collecting digital temperature and humidity.

 ### Future Sensors and Modules
 - Air Quality Sensor: Measures air quality parameters (e.g., particulate matter, VOCs, CO2) for pollution and health studies.